Legal Notice

 Once the computation done, you can observe the results.

-In addition to the impedance curve, this app gives the characteristic of the resonance for each fingering.
+In addition to the impedance curve, this app gives the characteristics of the resonances for each fingering.

-You can also observe the acoustic pressure and flow along the main bore of the instrument for each resonance.
+You can also observe the acoustic pressure and the acoustic flow along the main bore of the instrument for each resonance.

 Other features